-BART staff recently completed a Pilot Access Study at stations on the inner C-line from Orinda to Concord.
+BART staff recently completed a Pilot Access Study at stations from Orinda to Concord.
 The project evaluated a wide variety of strategies for using expected parking fee revenue to improve non-automobile access to the stations.
-The project identified a set of cost effective investments for Contra Costa County stations in the short-, medium-, and long-term.
+The project identified a set of cost effective investments for Contra Costa County stations in the short-, medium-, and long-term such as pedestrian improvements at the Orinda station and adding a bike station at the Pleasant Hill station.
 It also identified a group of policy questions that must be addressed before BART can begin to deploy a similar approach system-wide.